Idehed/cityexplorer-frontend/testing.md

 ![Lighthouse report logged out](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/48420c7f-a5dd-4b8b-ad8e-458df9ff1f07)

+The performace could have imporeved if I had used the django-resized in models.py for images.
+And for the best practices I saw that the cookies created my result to be low.
+Nothing I could have done.

 ## W3C validator
 All CSS files were validated and no errors or warnings were found.<br>
 ![CSS Validation](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/a2c58822-7028-4b1a-881c-a06472c68579)